apache/incubator-kie-kogito-runtimes/addons/common/process-svg/README.md

-# Kogito Process SVG Addon
+# Kogito Process SVG Add-on

-The Kogito Process SVG Addon adds the capability to enable SVG visualization to process diagrams.
+The Kogito Process SVG Add-on adds the capability to enable SVG visualization to process diagrams.
 See the [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-bpmn-process-svg-addon_kogito-developing-process-services) to find out more.